Conversations with Jesus (Part 3)

 Matthew 21:28-32 “What do you think?
 There was a man who had two sons.
 He went to the first and said, ‘Son, go and work today in the vineyard.’
 ‘I will not,’ he answered, but later he changed his mind and went.
 Then the father went to the other son and said the same thing.
 He answered, ‘I will, sir,’ but he did not go.
 Which of the two did what his father wanted?”
 The first,” they answered.
 Jesus said to them, “I tell you the truth, the tax collectors and the prostitutes are entering the kingdom of God ahead of you.
 For John came to you to show you the way of righteousness, and you did not believe him, but the tax collectors and the prostitutes did.
 And even after you saw this, you did not repent and believe him.”

-•• It’s not the talking, it’s the doing.
+- •• It’s not the talking, it’s the doing.
+It's the walking the talk.
 Many people can “talk a good game”, but the Lord is looking for those who will obey Him and will follow through on their stated intentions.

 •• The point of Jesus’ parable here is repentance.
 The prostitutes and the despised tax collectors at first remained stubbornly in their sinful ways.
 But later they repented and changed their minds and conduct, and it was they who found entrance into the kingdom of God — by sincere repentance.